The information on this page can be accessed in the following formats:

 Practise, practise, practise

-Planning and problem-solving can be improved, but only with lots and lots of practice.
-Your occupational therapist or clinical neuropsychologist can help you decide what activities to focus on, as it will be different for everyone.
+- Planning and problem solving can be improved, but only with lots of practice.
+Your occupational therapist, clinical psychologist or clinical neuropsychologist can help you decide what activities to focus on, as it will be different for everyone.

 Keep to a routine

-Developing a weekly routine can also help.
-If you know that Tuesday is washing day or Wednesday is shopping day it will prompt you to do these things.
+- Developing a weekly routine can also help.
+If you know that Tuesday is laundry day or Wednesday is shopping day, it will prompt you to do these things.

-A daily timetable may also be useful.
-This can be especially helpful if you have problems getting motivated, also known as apathy, which is common after a stroke
+- A daily timetable may also be useful.
+This can be especially helpful if you have problems getting motivated, also known as apathy, which is fairly common after a stroke.

 Use prompts and reminders

-Write out instructions or checklists for you to follow when you do something.
+- Write out instructions or checklists to follow when you do something.

-Prompts don't have to be written – use pictures or recordings instead.
+- Prompts do not have to be written down.
+Use pictures or recordings instead.
 Some people make up songs or acronyms to help them remember how to do things.

 Talk it through

-It can help to talk through a task with someone before you do it, so that you can think of and sort all the steps in your head before you do it.
+- It can help to talk through a task with someone before you do it, to go over the steps.

-Also think about what could go wrong, so that you know what you need to do in case it happens.
+- Also think about what could go wrong, so that you know what to do if that happens.